-Energy consumption in KWh per litre of processed plasma measured 60.45 KWh/l in 2017, compared with 45.94 KWh/l in 2016.
+Energy consumption in KWh per litre of processed plasma including Biotest Next Level measured 69.33 KWh/l in 2018, compared with 60.45 KWh/l in 2017.

 The reason for this significant increase is not higher specific energy consumption or lower energy efficiency in production.
 The higher consumption is due to the construction related to Biotest Next Level, which is included in total consumption.
-If these effects are not taken into account, the energy consumption per litre of processed plasma would have been 44.11 KWh/l.
+If these effects had not been not taken into account, the energy consumption per litre of processed plasma would have been 46.19 KWh/I (44.11 KWh/I in the previous year).
+This increase is caused by changing cycle times (more frequent sterilization) and new additional producers / consumers.
 This value will continue to drop after commissioning the new facilities, firstly due to the elimination of the extraordinary effects, as well as to the many investments that will result in significant reduction of energy consumption in operations, as described above.